Again (Oneohtrix Point Never album)

 Again is the tenth studio album by American electronic producer Daniel Lopatin, under his alias Oneohtrix Point Never.
 It was released on September 29, 2023, via Warp.
+It features contributions from alt-rock musicians Lee Ranaldo, Xiu Xiu, Jim O'Rourke, and Lovesliescrushing as well as orchestral performances by the NOMAD Ensemble as arranged by Robert Ames.

+The album received generally positive reviews from critics, and peaked at No. 33 on the UK Independent Albums Chart.
+Its release was preceded by the single "A Barely Lit Path".

 Background

 Following the release of his ninth studio album in 2020, Lopatin stayed prolific working with artists such as the Weeknd and Soccer Mommy for their 2022 studio albums Dawn FM and Sometimes, Forever, respectively, and producing a score for the upcoming TV series The Curse.
 On August 23, 2023, Lopatin announced the album on his social media and shared a 70-second trailer.
 The video was shot in New York City man-on-the-street style and includes strangers trying to pronounce the name "Oneohtrix".
 Additionally, the artist set up a hotline for fans to call him and ask questions.

 In an accompanying announcement, Lopatin described the album as "a speculative autobiography" and drew comparisons thematically to his 2015 studio album Garden of Delete.
 Development started out as "an interpretation of his musical identity" during his youth from a current perspective and eventually turned into an "illogical period piece".
 In short, the record is seen as a collaboration between the 41-year old artist at the time of the recording and his younger self.
 The album artwork depicts a sculpture created by Norwegian artist Matias Faldbakken and photographed by Vegard Kleven.
 Packaging of the album was handled by "Memory", a collaboration between Lopatin and Online Ceramics.